ethangutk/Outrageous-Blades/README.md

 <br>

 #### ROBLOX's "Front Page"
 Even six years later, getting to the front page is still an outstanding achievement.
 The "Front Page" is a term used in ROBLOX to represent the top games on the site at the time.
 The games with the most concurrent players will reach the top of the site.
-In 2014-2015, there was an area on the front page called the "Featured Section" where the only way to have your game come across that section was to have a ROBLOX Admin hand pick it and add it.
+In 2014-2015, there was an area on the front page called the "Featured Section" where the only way to have your game come across that section was to have a ROBLOX Admin hand-pick it and add it.
 On February 18th, 2016, a generous ROBLOX admin decided to feature my game in the "Featured Section.”
 The front page featured Outrageous Blades for about two months before ROBLOX employees took it off to allow new talent to show off their games!

 <p align="center">
 	<img src="https://github.com/ethangutknecht/Outrageous-Blades/blob/main/Images/Achievements_1.png?raw=true">